biboking/kickstarter-analysis/README.md

 ## Results
 ### Two Conclusions about the Theater Outcomes by Launch Date
-- For the blue successful line, we can see an upcliming trend from March and hit the highest end in May.
+- For the blue successful line, we can see an upcliming trend from March and hit the highest number in May.
 This means that campaigns launched in May got the most successful outcomes.
 Although the successful outcomes trend started to fall since May, the succussful outcomes from April to August are higher than most of the rest months.
 It's a good option for Louise to launch her campaign in those months.

 - The blue successful outcome line and the orange failed outcome line almost met in December, which means December is not a good month to launch a crowdfunding campaign, because the successful rate is the lowest of the year.